Bonbisu/fleet-site/README.md

 ###### _We can assume now that everything printed by console is returned as string._
 Also, we can _'print'_ our outputs on a page with HTML.

+> If you run that, you'll notice that instead of printing the output to the console, it shows a popup "OK" box with the contents of the `b` variable.
+However, using `console.log(..)` is generally going to make learning about coding and running your programs in the console easier than using `alert(..)`, because you can output many values at once without interrupting the browser interface.

+> For this book, we'll use `console.log(..)` for output.

 #### Inputs

 Because we often uses JS _outside_ console, normally we don't need an human input popping up.
 Actually we catch values by the User Interface with buttons, forms, etc.